Child Care Provider Resources & FAQs

 - Accept the maximum CCS payment rate (minus parent share of cost), unless the provider published rate is lower, which is the amount that will be paid.

-- Keep records for CCS-subsidized children for 3 years and 3 months, as required by federal law.
+- Keep records for CCS-scholarship children for 3 years and 3 months, as required by federal law.

 Step 1: Contact Us